Pogify/pogify/CONTRIBUTING.md

 ###### A couple notes:
 - Sessions hosted from local environments cannot be joined from the pogify.net service and vice versa.
+- Missing any one step wil throw an error.
+Be sure to read each and every single instruction carefully.
 - If you click `join a session`, you will be stuck on the 'waiting for host' modal unless there is an active sesion w/ a host.
 (We are working on something so people can develop the listener player with 2 accounts.)

 ## Starting up a local development environment